manojexamai/CSharpConcepts/src/DotNetConcepts/Demo_DemoDbWebApi/Readme.txt

     Typical structure looks like:
         @NgModule({
           declarations: [MyComponent],                              // must be declared here
           imports: [CommonModule, FormsModule],
           bootstrap: [AppComponent]
         })
         export class AppModule {}

-    So the component is not self-contained — it relies on a module to “host” it.
+    So the component is not self-contained — it relies on a module to "host" it.